By Lillie-Maude, Chronic recurrent multifocal osteomyelitis, United Kingdom, August 8, 2018

 A few months later and after a second full body MRI, the doctors found a second lesion and diagnosed CRMO.

 Lillie has good and bad days with the pain, sometimes she uses crutches to help her get around.
 She also experiences dizzy spells and headaches.
 As CRMO is so rare we are still learning about the disease and take each day as it comes, Lillie is such a tough little girl and always puts on such a brave face, she still dances and won't let her illness get in her way.

 I am SO proud to call her my Daughter, we hope to spread awareness of CRMO and would love to hear about other people stories!

-Find others with chronic recurrent multifocal osteomyelitis on RareConnect, the online platfrom for people affected by rare disease.
+Find others with chronic recurrent multifocal osteomyelitis on RareConnect, the online platform for people affected by rare diseases.